farisariefm/Analisis-Faktor-Popularitas-Artikel-Berita-di-Berbagai-Platform-Media-Sosial-/README.md

 ### Findings and Conclusion

+- Moderate headline lengths (17-29 words) appears pivotal, as the findings highlight how particular headline lengths might boost news popularity
-- Sentiment in titles and headlines doesn't notably affect article popularity.
+- Neutral Sentiments (-0.25 to 0.25)  in title and headline of news articles notably affect article popularity.
-- The timing of publication and choice of social media platform significantly impact article popularity.
+- The popularity of an article is also significantly influenced by both the timing of its publication and the chosen social media platform.
 - Each platform has its peak time, crucial for publication strategy to enhance audience engagement.
 - Audience preferences across platforms and content types impact article popularity, necessitating tailored publication strategies.